tearflake/symp-intro/README.md

 The core is pure, stateless, and referentially transparent computing unit, while devices may maintain states during their life cycle.

-Together, they form an integrated system capable of performing any kind of computation we may require as its users.
+Together, they form an integrated system capable of performing any kind of computation we may require as their users.

 ---

-#### About The Core

-Symp core is an S-expression based programming framework.\
-It is austere and minimalist although computationally complete.\
-A tool for building programming frameworks as well as writing in them.

----

-#### What You Can Build
+#### What can Symp be used for?

-Symp is tiny, but composable.\
-It’s a playground for symbolic systems:

-* Domain specific interpreters
+Symp is designed for problems where structure matters more than presentation.

+It is especially suited for:

-* Meta-compilers and term rewriters
+* Designing small languages and interpreters
+* Encoding knowledge as executable structure
+* Building rule-based reasoning systems
-* Theorem provers and logic engines
+* Meta-programming and symbolic transformation

-Anything computable using strict rules.

----

-#### Inspiration

-Symp is mostly inspired by relation between stateless vs. stateful programming.
-Modern programming technologies also influenced Symp appearance to a great extent.
+* Creating deterministic cores inside larger systems
+* Learning computation from first principles

+Symp is not optimized for speed, graphics, or mass-market applications.
+It is optimized for clarity, exactness, and inspectability.

 ---